Michael-F-Bryan/ffi_helpers/README.md

 painlessly run Rust tasks in the background, allowing you to integrate it into a larger application/GUI.

-Consult the [module docs] for more.
+It is highly recommended to visit the `task` module's docs for a more detailed explanation.